hpc-io/IOMiner/iominer/README.txt

 =============================================================================

 Example:
-python ./construct_darshan_map.py 2018-10-1 2018-11-30 /sample/decompressed_darshan /sample/format_darshan --thread_count 2
+python ./construct_darshan_map.py 2018-10-1 2018-11-30 /sample/decompressed_darshan /sample/format_darshan --thread_count 2 <--reset>

+reset: specifies we want to clear the previous logs.
+Without using reset, we will skip the already parsed jobs when we run this script multiple times.

 Input directory structure:
     /sample/decompressed_darshan/2019/1/1/a.all (the parsed file by darshan-parser --all)